New York City Patronizing a Prostitute Lawyer

 Patronizing a Person for Prostitution in the Second Degree, pursuant to NYPL § 230.05, is more serious.
 It has the same basic requirements, that a person solicit or otherwise agree to pay a fee for the purposes of engaging in sexual contact, but in order to be convicted of this offense the prosecutor must also prove that the defendant is at least 18 years old and that the prostitute is less than 15 years old.
 This is a class E felony, punishable by up to four years in prison.

-While the prospect of serving a significant period of time in jail is, and should be, ominous, frequently cases involving sex crimes result in the collateral consequences of a conviction being far more devastating that the time actually served.
+While the prospect of serving a significant period of time in jail is, and should be, ominous, frequently cases involving sex crimes result in the collateral consequences of a conviction being far more devastating than the time actually served.
 Having a criminal record already adds a significant degree of difficulty in obtaining a job or an education.
 Add to that potentially having a felony conviction and the burden gets heavier.
-If there is a sex crime on one’s record, employers and schools will often feel some sort of moral outrage at the defendant and will refuse to consider him or her for whatever position is being sought.
-If you have been charged with Patronizing a Person for Prostitution, you will need to focus not just on the outcome of your case, but also what that outcome will mean for your future.
+If there is a sex crime on one’s record, employers and schools will often feel some sort of moral outrage at the defendant and may refuse to consider him or her for whatever position is being sought.
+If you have been charged with Patronizing a Person for Prostitution, you and your local attorney maya need to focus not just on the outcome of your case, but also what that outcome may mean for your future.

-The experienced New York City Prostitution attorneys at the Law Offices of Jeffrey Lichtman understand that the key to these types of cases is always the word of an individual who is already admitting to taking part in a crime.
-A strong cross-examination of the key prosecution witness, the prostitute, will expose that person as not just a criminal, but as a poor witness as well.
-Call us today for a free case evaluation at (212) 581-1001, and let us help you achieve the best possible outcome for your case.
+The experienced Prostitution attorneys at our firm understand that the key to these types of cases is always the word of an individual who is already admitting to taking part in a crime.
+A strong cross-examination of the key prosecution witness could expose that person as not just a criminal, but as a poor witness as well.
+Call one of our New York City patronizing a prostitute lawyers today, and let us help you.